wpmetabox/docsv2/docs/extensions/mb-frontend-submission.md

 ]
 ```

-In order to make the plugin recognize the post fields, you need to set correct ID for them.
-See the table below:
+To make the plugin recognize the post fields, you need to set correct IDs for them as follows:

 Field|ID
 ---|---